tradecloud/tradecloud-docs-api-v2/order/supplier/receive/README.md

 * `buyerLine`: the buyer part of the order line, see [Buyer line part](./#buyer-line-part) below.
 * `supplierLine`: the supplier part of the order line, see [Supplier line part](./#supplier-line-part) below.
 * `confirmedLine`: the order line as agreed between buyer and supplier, see [Confirmed line](./#confirmed-line) below.
-* `deliverySchedule`: the actual aggregated delivery schedule with logistics info, see [Delivery Schedule](./#delivery-schedule) below.
-* `deliveryScheduleIncludingRequests`: the actual aggregated delivery schedule including any open supplier or buyer requests.
 * `prices`: the actual prices, see [Prices](./#prices) below.
 * `pricesIncludingRequests`: the actual prices, including any open supplier or buyer requests.
 * `indicators.deliveryOverdue` is true when the order line is overdue.